roseyAI/shopify-customizations/README.md

 Turns out, Shopify ignores unrecognized form fields, including contact[full_name].

-## ☑️ Solution:
+## ✅ Solution:

-✅ Solution I kept the single “Full Name” input on the front end, and used JavaScript to split the name into first and last just before the form submits — so Shopify stores it correctly.
+I kept the single “Full Name” input on the front end, and used JavaScript to split the name into first and last just before the form submits — so Shopify stores it correctly.

 ## 🛠 How I did it (Prestige Theme)